The 13 Best Ways To Handle Life's Up & Downs — Even When You Hate Change

 Maps are crucial to success in life.

-11. Don’t make decisions out of guilt or fear.
+11. Don’t make decisions out of guilt or fear

 Use the rule of thumb not to make a major decision for 6 months.

-Also, make sure that your decisions aren’t spurred by guilt or fear.
+Also, make sure your decisions aren’t spurred by guilt or fear.
 Allow yourself the space to have some ambiguity.

 Your priorities will change as you settle into your new life.
 There will be time to make new choices then.

-12. Create stress outlets.
+12. Create stress outlets

 It may not be the time to take up a new activity, but it is the time to put back into practice things that have always rejuvenated or de-stressed you.
+Recall the one relaxing thing that used to cause you joy or peace and start doing it again.

-13. Finally, help someone else who is a few steps behind you in the process.
+13. Finally, help someone else who is a few steps behind you in the process

+You have come full circle.
+You are braver and stronger than you ever thought possible.
 Complete that process by helping someone who has just begun their journey.

 Research has shown that getting outside of yourself and helping others is one of the best relievers of depression and anxiety.